Life in Motion

 Life in Motion: An Unlikely Ballerina is an autobiography by Misty Copeland, written with Charisse Jones, published March 4, 2014 by Aladdin.
 In the book, Copeland discusses her history toward becoming the only African-American soloist with the American Ballet Theatre following a life in which she and her family lived in poverty.

 A young readers edition was published December 6, 2016.

 The book was a New York Times bestseller.

 Reception

-Life in Motion received a starred review from Booklist, as well as positive reviews from Kirkus, The Washington Post, Publishers Weekly, The New York Times, People, Ebony, JET, Chicago Sun-Times, Los Angeles Magazine, The Philadelphia Inquirer, The LA Sentinel, Bildungsroman, The Inlander, The NWI Times, and BookPage.

-The book also received the following accolades: